 If you’re looking to build a responsive, engaging, and well-designed website, you have several things to consider before finalizing your plans.
 Now more than ever, it is essential to take one step at a time and not rush things – because the market is quite crowded.
 You’ll need to stand out to get noticed and create a positive and lasting impression on your target audience.
-One major aspect you need to focus on is the frontend web design of your site.
+Likened to creating a mobile app, one major aspect you need to focus on is the frontend web design of your site.

 The “frontend” of your website is basically the user interface (UI).
 It’s what visitors of your site see, click, fill-up, and use.
 It encompasses everything that users interact with – sliders, dropdown menus, colors, and fonts, among others.
 As such, frontend web design deals with creating a smooth, responsive, easy, and satisfying user experience.

 Some of the most essential frontend elements include: